tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/index.md

 # Time Series Insights API

-Use the operations described in this REST API to manage Azure Time Series Insights resources through Azure Resource Manager.
-All task operations in this REST API conform to the HTTP/1.1 protocol specification, and each operation returns an x-ms-request-id header that can be used to obtain information about the request.
-You must ensure that requests made to these resources are secure.
-For more information, see [Authenticating Azure Resource Manager requests](/rest/api/index.md).
+Use the operations described in this REST API to query data in Azure Time Series Insights environments.
+All task operations in this REST API conform to the HTTP/1.1 protocol specification.
+You must ensure that requests made to these resources are secure and contain an [Authorization header](/rest/api/authorization/).